Frequently Asked Questions

 What happens if I do not have any identification with me at the polling place?

 If a voter is unable to produce any of the required forms of identification, the voter shall be allowed to vote a Provisional Ballot.
-The vote is allowed 48 hours to provide proper ID to the Gordon County Board of Elections and Voter Registration office in order to have their ballot counted.
+The voter is allowed 3 days to provide proper ID to the Gordon County Board of Elections and Voter Registration office in order to have their ballot counted.
 If they fail to provide proper ID their provisional ballot will not be counted.

 Can I wear a campaign button into the polling place?